Matrix orthogonality in the plane versus scalar orthogonality in a Riemann surface: Introduction and statement of results

 This work is inspired from \cite{Charlier}, in which it was established that the matrix orthogonality on the unit circle associated to

 is equivalent to the scalar orthogonality associated to

 on a suitable contour which we do not describe here.
 Several steps in the proof of \cite{Charlier} rely on the exact expression \eqref{def of W} of $W$.
-Here, we generalize these ideas to handle any $W$ satisfying Assumption \ref{ass: weight diag}, and we feel our proof is also simpler.
+Here, we generalize these ideas to handle any $r \times r$ matrix weight $W$ satisfying Assumption \ref{ass: weight diag}.

 \begin{remark} In the context of matrix orthogonality on the real line, it was already observed by several authors, see e.g. \cite{DurGr, CanMoVel}, that if the matrix weight is diagonalizable with \textbf{constant} matrices, then the matrix orthogonality is nothing really different from a scalar orthogonality on the real line.
 The major difference with our situation is that $z \mapsto E(z)$ is obviously not necessarily constant. \end{remark}